Originally published December 4th, 2023

 Know What Seasonal Cash Flow Challenges Your Business Is Facing

-Before you can create a plan that proactively minimizes threats to your cash flow or bolsters your on-hand cash, identify where your cash flow may be weak.
+Before you can create a plan that proactively minimizes threats to your cash flow or bolsters your cash reserves, identify where your seasonal business may be weak.
 These considerations will be different at the end of 2023 and the beginning of 2024.
-For most online retailers, cash flow concerns include:
+For most ecommerce businesses, cash flow challenges include:

-- Covering high CPC, advertising, and marketing costs—Even if you're certain you'll recoup those costs in holiday sales, spending that cash will at least temporarily lower your reservoirs.
+- Covering high CPC, advertising, and marketing campaign costs.
+Even if you're certain you'll recoup those costs in holiday season sales, spending that cash will at least temporarily lower your cash reserves.

-- Hiring additional staff or third-party services—This can also tighten your cash flow either because you're pre-paying for services or because, as your business operation grows, you need more cash to stay protected.
+- Hiring additional staff or third-party services.
+This can also tighten your cash flow either because you're pre-paying for services or because, as your staffing needs grow, you need more cash to stay protected.

-- Keeping up with demand—The holiday season is tricky.
-If you can't move fast enough to have a ready supply of in-demand products, then your leads will go to your competitors.
+- Keeping up with demand.
+If you can't move fast enough to have a ready supply of in-demand products, then your leads will go to competitors, hurting your revenue streams and customer loyalty.

 Your EOY cash flow concerns are likely focused on being able to make big purchases.
-Once the calendar flips to 2024, your concerns may shift to:
+Once the new year begins, your concerns may shift to:

 - Not having the sales volume to cover staffing and overhead